What does the Bible say about unity and love among God's people?

 Of all the authors of the Scripture, Paul penned the most books.
 It is fitting, therefore, to ask, what did Paul say about unity?
 A lot.

-As you read these Bible verses about unity you will notice that many of them were written by Paul.
-I’ve picked three that best reflect his overarching theme.
+As you read these scriptures on unity you will notice that many of them were written by Paul.
+I've picked three that best reflect his overarching theme.

 There should be no division among Believers.
 Division is a tool the enemy uses to disqualify Christians.
 So unity, where it is possible, helps share God's message.
 Unity leads to peace which is Paul's message.